Passing (film): Interpretations of character omission and shifts in characterization

-Missing from the film adaptation is Gertrude—a light-skinned Black woman who does not pass for white—and her husband—and Fred, a white man who takes no issue with his wife's race.
+Missing from the film adaptation is Gertrude—a light-skinned Black woman who does not pass for white—and her husband Fred, a white man who takes no issue with his wife's race.
 Walker comments on this omission: "The inclusion of Gertrude’s story is Larsen’s way of showing the variability of biracial life and interracial love, providing a middle way between the extremes of Irene and Clare."

 Another change is that Hall places Irene and her husband Brian in the same bedroom, a departure from Larsen’s choice to place the married couple in separate rooms.
 Walker observes this choice in connection to the film's take on the Redfield’s marriage, and Clare’s role within this dynamic.
 Walker specifically observes that such a choice implies contentment and satisfaction within their marriage prior to her arrival.
 This contrasts with Larsen’s interpretation, which indeed portrays the Redfields' discord from the beginning.
 Walker offers that this change is an attempt to soften Irene's characterization.

 Interpretations of visibility and race

 The film is shot in black and white.
-American scholar Imani Perry writes, "the shades of gray do another kind of work in Passing.
+American scholar Imani Perry writes, "... the shades of gray do another kind of work in Passing.
 We are reminded that our sense of self shifts according to our encounters and relationships with others."
 Similar to the narrative changes discussed by Walker, Perry also writes of the visible queer subtext: "A piercing gaze, a discomfited mouth, illumination, and shadow all play into the appeal of dangerous uncertainties and suppressed desires."

 In the text Passing Bodies, Lisa Mendleman and Octavio R. González evaluates the films distinct visual cues as follows:Hall’s adaptation relies on the motif of reflective visual surfaces, especially mirrors, to portray racial passing and racial perception, as well as other aspects of modern identity, through visual mediation.
 Through the use of mirrors, doubled reflections, tricks of perspective, and other optical motifs, Hall cinematically evokes Larsen’s psychological portrait and reproduces the novel’s commentary on the unreliability of racial coding as visual unreliability"Walker observes that the choice to reveal Irene as a white-passing Black woman through casting boldly differs from Larsen’s choice to conceal this fact until an entire chapter has passed.
 Critics like Odie Henderson observe that Hall's choice lends to the perception of race by emphasizing Thompson's features against the visualization of race.
 Henderson delves further, contextualizing these observations: "My temporary disbelief was suspended by a major jolt of reality: Unlike the waiters and patrons surrounding Irene, I know what to look for when it comes to recognizing my own people."

 Perry adds to these observations: "...had there been a lighter-skinned actress playing Irene, for many contemporary viewers, the power of that moment might easily have been lost."